Our Past Computer Repair Jobs

 Replacing a Lenovo Laptop Battery & repairing email issues

 This was a drop off and a delivery job the customer being close by in Diamond Creek.
-Originally we were given the laptop as the email accounts weren’t connecting properly and were told the laptop kept turning off and not coming on.
+Originally we were given the laptop as the email accounts weren’t connecting properly and we were told the laptop kept turning off and not coming on.

 It was originally reporting some BIOS errors in the event log and so we went through a few checks, updated drivers and things to make sure everything was okay.